-The impact of this development is expected to be massive for the school and the pupils who will benefit offering them a chance of a better future.
-As Doreen tells us; 'for these children the chance to reach grade 12 is the difference between being able to go to college and get a job or languishing in the compound'.
+The pupils who will benefit offering them a chance of a better future.
+As Doreen Nzila, head teacher tells us; 'for these children the chance to reach grade 12 is the difference between being able to go to college and get a job or languishing in the compound'.